Lesliec87/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
 From the outcomes based on the launch dates, I gathered the campaigns in the theater category from 2009 to 2017 (8 years) to go over which ones were successfull, failed or were canceled depending on the month their launch date was.
 I created a pivot table to better analyze the amount of campaigns that were either successful, failed or canceled in each month.

-Therefor, I noticed the following:
+Therefore, I noticed the following:
 - The highest amount of successful theater campaigns were during the months of May to July and it is also when the most campaigns have lauching dates in the year.
 - In the month of December there are the highest number of failed campaigns and when the least campaigns have launch dates.
 - The amount of canceled campaigns is highest in the month of January.